 Rest Less has partnered with a range of well-respected and trusted companies and academies to offer our members access to several exclusive deals and offers.

 Rest Less also offers a range of money deals, if you’re thinking about sorting out your finances.
 For example, if you are interested in investing, we’ve joined forces with online investment company Nutmeg.
-Rest Less members pay no fees to use their platform for a whole year.
+Rest Less members pay no portfolio management fees for a whole year.

 Some of the savings you’ll make may seem insignificant, but they can add up very quickly.
 The most important thing to remember is that it never hurts to ask if you’re entitled to a discount, as sometimes it’s not always obvious that concessions are available.